sswrighton/sswrighton.github.io/_posts/2025-05-26-hosted-services-dotnet.md

 updated: "2025-05-15 13:30:00-05:00"
 permalink: "/2025/05/hosted-services-dotnet.html"
 author: Stephen Wrighton
 description: Not everything that matters in software makes noise.
-Some of the most important things our applications do happen quietly, in the background: polling, syncing, cleaning up, keeping the lights on without ever blocking a user request or lighting up a dashboard.
+Some of the most important things our applications do happen quietly.
+In the background.
+Polling.
+Syncing .Cleaning up.
+Keeping the lights on without ever blocking a user request or lighting up a dashboard.
 categories:
 tags: [dotnet, Software Engineering, Code Quality, Software Architecture]
 ---